 Connect with School Librarians

 School librarians are creative problem solvers.
 We find solutions and make things happen.
 And we are most definitely stronger together!
 So, please hop along through our blogs and make some new friends!
 We are here to support you during this crazier-than-ever back to school season.
-Head on over to That Library Girl, where my friend Julie Phillips Olson shares about a fantastic way to collaborate with your specials team on classroom management!

 You can read all of the helpful blog posts here: